 Pro tip

-Karting hand-written numbers can vary in clarity.
-Don't worry if RaceTagger flags 10-15% as low-confidence — hand-scrawled numbers are genuinely harder than professional printing.
+Karting hand-written numbers vary in clarity.
+When RaceTagger isn't sure of a read, it flags the photo as low-confidence rather than guessing — hand-scrawled numbers are genuinely harder than professional printing, so expect a flagged set to review.

 Review Flagged Photos & Manual Corrections

 Check the flagged set — usually muddy karts or extreme angles where the number is barely readable.
+RaceTagger surfaces these low-confidence reads instead of silently guessing, so your review time goes to the handful of photos that actually need a human.
 Correct any clear misreads manually.
-This step typically takes 10-15 minutes.

 Pro tip